Golden Gate to Ancient Rus'. VI

 they trade goods.

-Try
+Try it

-explain the sentence:
+explain the phrase:

 "In the villages